Back to articles list Articles Cookbook

 It’s Time to Practice SQL Subqueries!

 In this article, I’ve covered several SQL subquery examples to give you a general understanding of how subqueries can be leveraged in SQL.
-However, often common table expressions (CTEs) can do better than subqueries.
+If you want to practice SQL subqueries, try our SQL Subqueries interactive course.
+It includes over 80 coding challenges on subqueries in different real-world scenarios.

 Thanks for reading, and happy learning!